 You don’t need a kiln or a wheel to make beautiful pottery creations – with air-dry clay, the world is your oyster!
-Here are our favourite air-dry clay projects to try at home.
+Here are our favourite at-home pottery projects to try with air-dry clay.

 CACTUS RING HOLDER